 - Price sensitivity.
 Readers purchasing from other retailers tend to be less price sensitive, especially in non-US regions.

-- Going direct.
+- Selling direct from your own store.
 This may be the biggest advantage of all.
 Admittedly, however, this is likely only a consideration for those already making a full-time income.
 The ability to sell direct allows you to earn a higher royalty rate and enjoy immediate cash flow (since you’re paid directly, rather than waiting for the retailer to send you the funds).
 It allows you to get very accurate data on the performance of your ads.
 And it gives you the ability to get actual sales data on how specific covers, blurbs, titles, and other aspects of your book’s packaging are converting.
 You can then take this information and, in turn, use it to improve the performance of your books on the various retailers.

 Disadvantages of being wide are:

 - Visibility.
 You have to bring your own traffic to non-Amazon retailers, since they have far less robust algorithmic recommendation systems than Amazon.
 And since you’re getting less of a push from Amazon when you’re wide, you need to generate more traffic and visibility on your own there as well.

 - The grind.
 While being exclusive isn’t some magical panacea to the early grind of building an initial fanbase, it’s considerably easier to build momentum in Kindle Unlimited in most genres.
 On other retailers, you’re often looking at a year or longer to gain traction.
 In the meantime, it’s common to see lots of $6 monthly royalty checks and the like, which can be demoralizing and cause people to give up or stop marketing their books.